 Throughout the course of seven pleasantly hectic days, my Dad and I took the trip of a lifetime through the Silver State, by motorcycle.
 Four ghost towns, one national park, four wildlife sightings, seven biker bars, six hotels, two national monuments, four iconic highways, three Nevada State Parks, one snowstorm and 1,425 miles later, we had made it.
 And I only burned my leg on the exhaust once.
 We met some insanely friendly people (a few nutty ones too), had some cant-believe-it’s-real wildlife experiences, charged through some absolutely perfect scenic byways and immersed ourselves in Nevada culture as much as humanly possible.
 As you might imagine, seeing and doing all of these life-altering things would be far to great to hash out individually, so here is a recap of a few places from the journey I would be sad not to mention.
 Oooooooh yes, they’re that good.

 So, departing from Reno, we had a long day of riding in front of us (about 340ish miles) before calling it a night in Beatty.
 I basically grew up on the back of a motorcycle but dang, my buns were going to be tested this week for sure.
-Heading south on US 95, otherwise known as the electric highway, we ripped through the unimaginably beautiful high desert landscape before reaching The Tonopah Brewing Company for lunch.
+Heading south on the Free Range Art Highway, otherwise known as the electric highway, we ripped through the unimaginably beautiful high desert landscape before reaching The Tonopah Brewing Company for lunch.
 With not a whole lot of time for tomfoolery, we jumped back on the bike, rehydrated with the Meanest Bartender in Nevada in Goldfield, and blasted south for the remainder of our journey for the afternoon.

 As we dropped into Beatty, already the landscape had morphed from serene alpine lakes and untouched snowcapped peaks to the trance-inducing mystique of the Mojave Desert.
 I had suspected we might, and we totally did see my most favorite of animals: wild burros!
 Cruising through town, we spotted our hotel for the night, which doubled as the most unexpected delight of the trip: The Atomic Inn.